9 tips to write compelling copy and increase conversion rates

 And as time-consuming as this task may seem, you need to have all the relevant details at hand before writing your email.

-Also, as a salesperon, it's impossible to get a conversion without first confirming that a customer fits your buyer persona description.
+Also, as a salesperson, it's impossible to get a conversion without first confirming that a customer fits your buyer persona description.

 So, you did your research and made sure the prospect has what it takes to make it through the sales funnel.
-This will prevent you, by chance, from wasting your time and the lead´s time, if there is no fit for the use of your product or service.
+This will prevent you, by chance, from wasting your time and the lead´s time if there is no fit for your product or service.

 But where to start?

-If your prospects are already on your email list, a great starting point would be to check your CRM to be informed about probable interactions they made with your website - like an ebook they might have downloaded, for example.
+If your prospects are already on your email list, a great starting point is to check your CRM to learn about any interactions they had with your website, such as an ebook they might have downloaded.
 This action can provide valuable insights into what they expect to hear in a first contact.

 Also, use social media to your advantage.
-Your client's LinkedIn is usually the network with the best information about the lead, as their posts tend to be public.
+Your client's LinkedIn is usually the network with the most information about the lead, since their posts are public.
 Alternatively, you can try Facebook and Instagram to gather relevant information to generate rapport.

-In addition, your prospect's company "about" page or personal blog/medium can reveal useful information about their interests, thus generating a list of topics to discuss with your prospect.
-Don't forget that sales today is much more about the customer than it is about you or your company.
+In addition, your prospect's company's "about" page or personal blog/medium can reveal useful information about their interests, thereby generating a list of topics to discuss with your prospect.
+Don't forget that sales today are much more about the customer than they are about you or your company.

 2. Create a captivating subject